Dum Dum Cantonment railway station

-Dum Dum Cantonment railway station is a Kolkata Suburban Railway station in Dum Dum.
-Its code is DDC.
+Dum Dum Cantonment (DDC) is a Kolkata Suburban Railway station in Dum Dum.
 The Dum Dum Cantonment metro station is adjacent to Dum Dum Cantonment railway station.
-It serves Dum Dum Cantonment and the surrounding areas.
-The station consists of three platforms.
-The platform is very much well sheltered with newly installed seating arrangements and fans.
+It was named by the Cantonment area near Dum Dum.
+It serves Gora Bazar, Subhas Nagar, Rabindra Nagar, Kumarpara and surrounding Dum Dum Cant. areas.

 Dum Dum Cantonment is located on Sealdah–Hasnabad–Bangaon–Ranaghat line of Kolkata Suburban Railway.
-Link between Dum Dum to Khulna now in Bangladesh, via Bangaon was constructed by Bengal Central Railway Company in 1882–84.
-It was named by the cantonment area near Dum Dum.
+Link between Dum Dum to Khulna now in Bangladesh, via Bangaon was constructed by the Bengal Central Railway Company in 1882–84.
 The Sealdah–Dum Dum–Barasat–Ashok Nagar–Bangaon sector was electrified in 1963–64.
+It had been also a station of Kolkata Circular Railway between 2006 and 2016, after closure and dismantling of Dum Dum Cantonment - Biman Bandar section it is removed from Kolkata Circular Railway stations.